saulrichardson/solstice/README.md

 • Poppler missing – `brew install poppler` (macOS) / `apt-get install poppler-utils` (Debian/Ubuntu).
 • OpenAI rate limits – make sure the gateway is up; it automatically retries.

-If problems persist, run `python -m src.cli sys-info` and open an issue with the output and full stack-trace.
+If problems persist, open an issue with the full error message and stack trace.

 ---